hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 <img align="center" src="img/metalnx_general.png" width="400px">

-**Collections**: Under this tab, we can perform all data object and collection related activities.
-This includes adding new collections, uploading data objects, downloading collection/data objects, editing/deleting and giving user/group access permissions.
+**Collections**: Under this tab, we can perform all data object (= a file) and collection related activities

+- Uploading files
+- Moving files/collections
+- Copying files/collections
+- Renaming files/collections
+- Applying metadata templates (see later)
+- Downloading files

+Behind any collection or file, you can press 'View info' for the following options:

+- Adding metadata to files/collections
+- Adding files/collections to favorites
+- Setting permissions
+- Getting previews of files

 This tab and its functionalities are mostly used in Metalnx.

-**Search**: This tab gives search options based on the metadata and properties parameters. (there is an open issue now)
+**Search**: This tab gives search options based on the metadata and properties parameters (currently not available).

-**Templates**: We can here add (create) our own metadata templates or import a template from outside in a json format.
+**Templates**: We can here create our own metadata templates or import a template from outside in a json format.
+These can then be applied to files or collections.

-**Shared Links**: It is possible to reach the links shared by other users.
+**Shared Links**: Here you can see the links shared by other users.

-**Favorites**: We can easily see our bookmarked collections and files.
+**Favorites**: Here you can see your bookmarked collections and files.

-**Public**: We can reach the public area collections.
+**Public**: here you can reach the public area collections.

-**Favorites**: We can see the files and collections moved to trash bin.
+**Trash**: Here you can see the files and collections moved to trash bin.

 Now let’s do some hands-on exercises:

-**Exercise1**:
+**Exercise 1: data objects, folders and metadata**:

 - Create a metalnx_test collection under your home directory.
-- Give read access to your friend recursively.
-- Upload a data object inside the collection.
+- Upload a file inside the collection.
 - Add one metadata AVU to the this uploaded file.
-(Attribute: Author, Value: your name, Unit: Your organization).
+(Attribute: Author, Value: your name).

- **Exercise2**:
+- Rename your file to 'testfile'.
+- Download testfile to your local machine.

+ **Exercise 2: metadata templates**:

 - Create one public metadata template with the name of “test_training” and it has to include at least two AVUs.
 - Create one private metadata template with the name of your choose.
 - Add the private one on the metalnx_test collection.
 - Add one of the public metadata template on the metalnx_test collection.

-Investigate the metadata of your collection and data object.
-We can easily come to a conclusion that managing metadata with different combination (even multiple files may take different metadata than collection) is quite manageable and easy.
+Take a look at the metadata of your collection and your uploaded file.
+As you can see, we can easily manage metadata on both collections and the files in them, even if they have different metadata.

-**Exercise3**:
+**Exercise 3: favorites and sharing**:

-- Make this metalnx_test collection your favorite.
+- Add metalnx_test collection to your favorites.
-- Add a new file to this collection using favorite tab.
-- Give “own” access permission to your friend and share this file link.
+- Give “own” access permission to a friend and share this file link.
-- Download first file to your local machine.
-- Check your shared tab if you have any file for you.
+- Check your shared tab if there are any files shared with you.
 (If not, ask me to share with you one.)

-**Exercise4**:
-- Change the name of the second uploaded file.
+**Exercise4: deleting**:
-- Delete this renamed file.
+- Delete your file.
-- Delete metalnx_test collection
+- Delete metalnx_test collection.
-- Go to the trash tab and see your deleted items
+- Go to the trash tab and look at your deleted items.
-- Delete permanently the renamed file(deleted)
+- Permanently delete the deleted file.
-- Move deleted collection metalnx_test to public collection
+- Move the deleted collection metalnx_test to the public collection.

-As you have seen we can do lots of data management operations easily with Metalnx portal.
+As you have seen we can do lots of data management operations easily with the Metalnx portal.